Area536 :: Rebooted

 Floppy disks, for those too young to have seen them in the wild, are a means of removable storage.
 The IBM PC came with two drives that took single-sided 5.25" floppies with a capacity of 160KB each.
 That’s where I’m starting with DOSContainer so that’s what I’m dissecting in the most detail I possibly can.
 As it turns out, there’s quite a lot of detail even before you write anything useful to the disk.

 A floppy on the IBM-PC is divided into sides, tracks and sectors.
 Being single-sided, the initial PC could use only one side of the disk.
 This side would then be divided into 40 concentric rings, the so-called tracks.
-These ring-shaped tracks would then be divided into 17 sectors each, leading up to 1 side holding 40 tracks with 8 sectors each.
-That’s 320 raw sectors, each of which holds 512 bytes of information adding up to a grand total of 163,840 bytes of 160KB of raw capacity.
+These ring-shaped tracks would then be divided into 8 sectors each, leading up to 1 side holding 40 tracks with 8 sectors each.
+That’s 320 raw sectors, each of which holds 512 bytes of information adding up to a grand total of 163,840 bytes or 160KB of raw capacity.

 The file system

 In order to make sense of a floppy’s contents, files need to be written to it in a structured manner.
 IBM PC-DOS 1.00 has a utility to prepare a disk for use named FORMAT.
 The idea is that you have your system disk in drive A, put a new disk in drive B and then type FORMAT B: in order to prepare the disk for use.
 The action of “formatting” a disk destroys any and all data that may have been present on the disk so be careful what you wish for.
 Once done, the floppy will contain the bare-bones structures needed for the rest of PC-DOS to store and retrieve files on it.
-The most important structural elements are: the boot sector, two copies of the file allocation table, the root directory and the data area of the disk.
+The most important structural elements are: the boot sector, two copies of the file allocation table, the root directory and the data region of the disk.

 The boot sector